 Most amphibians don’t need vitamins and supplements in their diets.
 But your little salamander buddy will still need calcium powder supplements for bone health.
 Also, be sure to get calcium powder that doesn’t contain vitamin D3 since this can be toxic to amphibians.

-If you have more questions or want to schedule a checkup for your, don’t hesitate to call us today!
+If you have more questions about how to feed a salamander or want to schedule a checkup for yours, don’t hesitate to call us today!
 For those interested in learning about the care of other reptiles or amphibians, you might find our article “Bathing Your Iguana” helpful, which provides insights into the proper bathing techniques for maintaining the health of your iguana.